 CSV files have a specific structure that must match the database.
 Each column heading corresponds to the Attribute Code of the field that is represented by the column.
-To ensure that the column headings can be read by Magento, first export the data from your store as a CSV file.
-You can then edit the data and re-import it into Magento.
+To ensure that the column headings can be read by Commerce, first export the data from your store as a CSV file.
+You can then edit the data and re-import it into Commerce.

 If you open an exported CSV file in a text editor, you will see that values are separated by commas, and multiple values are enclosed in double-quotes.
 During import, you can specify a custom separator character, although a comma is the default.

 A full export of the product database contains information about each product in the catalog, and the relationships between them.
 Each record has fixed selection of columns that corresponds to the attributes in the catalog, although the order of the attributes is ignored during the import process.

 The first row of the table contains the names of each attribute, which are used as column headers.
 The remaining rows describe the individual product records.
 Any row that begins with a value in the SKU column is the beginning of a new product record.
 A single product might include several rows that contain information about multiple images or product options.
 The next row that has a value in the SKU column begins a new product.

 The category column contains a path for each category to which the product is assigned.
 The path includes the root category, followed by a forward slash (/) between each level.
 By default, the pipe “|” character is used to separate different category paths.
 For example: